Brownster/NZB-INSTALL-SCRIPT/README.md

 NZB-INSTALL-SCRIPT
 ==================
-NOT FULLY FUNCTIONAL
-What is Working and checked with reboot

-Sabnzbdplus
-Headphones

 Install Script for a clean kvm vps install of ubuntu 12.04 Sabnzb, Transmision, Headphones, Sickbeard, Couchpotato, LazyLibrarian, Mylar, Gamez, Maraschino Fail2ban setup for ssh curlftps for mount points back to your local media
 UFW for easy firewall config